 - In the second Rakat, don’t stand up after the second sajdah sit by saying ‘Allah u Akbar’ you sit on the left leg while keeping the right foot upright and put your right hand on the right thigh, with all fingers together in a fist except the index finger.
 Stick the index finger straight out.
 Put your left hand on the left thigh Then Recite Tashahhud

-- If it’s only 2 Rakat’s prayer, then recite Durood e Ibrahim after Tashahhud then Recite Dua e Masura after Durud e Ibrahim.
+- If it’s only 2 Rakat’s prayer, then recite Tashahhud, there after Durood e Ibrahim, there after Dua e Masura.

 - If it’s 3 Rakat’s prayer, then only recite Tashahhud and stand up by saying ‘Allah u Akbar’ and repeat step 14 in the third Rakat.